sadieedwin/incident-tracker-web-app/progress_journal.md

 Goal: Track project progress and share it on GitHub.

 Actions:

-Created a GitHub repository for the project.

-Added an initial README.md file to the repository.

 Committed the initial project files (including app.py, templates/, and static/ directories).
 Pushed the initial code to GitHub.

 **April 12, 2025 - Final Testing**